Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: Introduction

 \section{Introduction}

-Network Function Virtualization (NFV) has emerged as an essential enabler for modern networks, such as cloud data centers, edge computing and 5G, due to its remarkable flexibility and scalability~\cite{vne-cn-2018-survey-nfv}.
-By transforming traditional hardware-bound network service functions into flexible software modules, NFV enables the deployment of Virtual Network Functions (VNFs) on general-purpose servers~\cite{vne-pieee-2020-survey-nfv-sdn}.
-A central challenge in NFV is Resource Allocation (NFV-RA) that is essential for effective resource management and ensuring service quality~\cite{vne-tpds-2021-survey-nfv-ra}.
-As illustrated in Figure~\ref{fig:nfv-ra-problem}, NFV-RA involves mapping service requests (modeled as virtual networks of interconnected VNFs) onto shared physical infrastructure while satisfying various constraints.
-It is an NP-hard combinatorial optimization problem~\cite{vne-ton-2020-nphard}, highlighting the need for efficient solution strategies.
+Network Function Virtualization (NFV) has emerged as an essential enabler for modern networks, such as cloud data centers, edge computing and 5G, due to its remarkable flexibility and scalability~\citep{vne-cn-2018-survey-nfv}.
+By transforming traditional hardware-bound network services into flexible software modules, NFV enables the deployment of Virtual Network Functions (VNFs) on general-purpose servers~\citep{vne-pieee-2020-survey-nfv-sdn}.
+A central challenge in NFV is Resource Allocation (NFV-RA) that is essential for effective resource management and service quality~\citep{vne-tpds-2021-survey-nfv-ra}.
+As illustrated in Figure~\ref{fig:nfv-ra-problem}, NFV-RA involves mapping service requests (modeled as virtual networks of interconnected VNFs) onto shared physical infrastructure while satisfying constraints.
+It is an NP-hard combinatorial optimization problem~\citep{vne-ton-2020-nphard}, highlighting the need for efficient solutions.

-Traditional approaches to NFV-RA, such as exact solvers~\cite{vne-infocom-2009-rd,vne-jsac-2018-ilp} that seek optimal solutions or heuristics~\cite{vne-infocom-2014-grc,vne-iotj-2018-nrm,vne-tpds-2023-nea} dependent on manual design, suffer from neither excessive time consumption nor suboptimal performance.
-Recently, Reinforcement Learning (RL) has shown promise in solving NFV-RA, which enables the autonomous learning of efficient heuristics by interacting with simulated network environments~\cite{vne-tcyb-2017-mcts,vne-iwqos-2019-pg-mlp,vne-tnsm-2020-pg-rnn,vne-icc-2021-drl-sfcp,vne-jsac-2020-a3c-gcn,vne-tnsm-2022-pg-cnn,vne-infocom-2019-dcnn,vne-tsc-2023-hrl-acra,kdd-2023-gal-vne,vne-ijcai-2024-flag-vne,vne-comst-2024-ai-vne}.
+Traditional approaches to NFV-RA, such as exact solvers~\citep{vne-infocom-2009-rd,vne-jsac-2018-ilp} that seek optimal solutions or heuristics~\citep{vne-infocom-2014-grc,vne-tpds-2023-nea} dependent on manual design, suffer from neither excessive time consumption nor suboptimal performance.
+Recently, Reinforcement Learning (RL) has shown promise in solving NFV-RA, which enables the autonomous learning of efficient heuristics by interacting with simulated network environments~\citep{vne-tcyb-2017-mcts,vne-jsac-2020-a3c-gcn,vne-ijcai-2024-flag-vne,vne-comst-2024-ai-vne}.
 This training paradigm operates without requiring high-quality labeled datasets, which are difficult to obtain due to the computational complexity and privacy concerns, making it particularly well-suited for NFV-RA.

 However, the advancement of RL for NFV-RA is significantly hampered by the lack of standardized, comprehensive benchmarking.
 On the one hand, existing benchmarks, as summarized in Table~\ref{table:benchmark-comparison}, are limited to specific scenarios (e.g., cloud) and a narrow range of non-RL methods.
 On the other hand, the increasing complexity of modern networks leads to fragmented problem definitions and inconsistent simulations, making fair comparisons and robust evaluations difficult.
 We summarize the current state of NFV-RA research in Table~\ref{table:study-summary} to highlight these issues.
 Developing a framework to address these issues poses significant technical challenges, including unifying diverse models, standardizing numerous algorithms, and designing comprehensive evaluations.
 A unified, accessible framework for reproducible research and standardized evaluation is urgently needed.